theodore-s-beers/feruca/README.md

 In describing feruca as a "basic implementation," I have a few things in mind.
 **First**, I don't expect that it will win any awards for performance.
-My [rough attempts](https://github.com/theodore-s-beers/feruca-benchmarks) at benchmarking suggest that this is on the order of 5x slower than `ucol` from [icu4c](https://github.com/unicode-org/icu).
+My [rough attempts](https://github.com/theodore-s-beers/feruca-benchmarks) at benchmarking suggest that this is on the order of 3x slower than `ucol` from [icu4c](https://github.com/unicode-org/icu).
 (On the other hand, that isn't as bad as one might imagine, considering the incredible degree of optimization achieved in the ICU C libraries.
-And I have found that the performance of the new [icu4x](https://github.com/unicode-org/icu4x) collator, also implemented in Rust, is quite similar to that of feruca.)
+And I have found that the performance of the new [icu4x](https://github.com/unicode-org/icu4x) collator, also implemented in Rust, does not yet match that of feruca.)
 My initial priority was to pass the official
 [conformance tests](https://www.unicode.org/Public/UCA/latest/CollationTest.html).
 feruca also passes the conformance tests for the